-\begin{corollary} There exists an FPT approximation scheme for the maximization and minimization variant of the \textsc{MaxWeightCover} for the parameter $(K, p)$, where $p$ is the upper-bound on the frequency of the elements. \end{corollary}
+\begin{corollary} There exists an FPT approximation scheme both for the maximization and for the minimization variant of the \textsc{MaxWeightCover} for the parameter $(K, p)$, where $p$ is the upper-bound on the frequency of the elements. \end{corollary}

 As an implication from Corollary~\ref{cor:ptas}, we also get that:

 \begin{corollary} Let $\gamma$ be a constant and let $\gamma$-\textsc{MaxWeightCover} be the variant of the \textsc{MaxWeightCover} problem with additional assumption that each element is covered by at least $\gamma$ fraction of the sets from $X$.
 There exists a PTAS for $\gamma$-\textsc{MaxWeightCover}. \end{corollary}